Non-imaging metasurface design for collimated beam shaping: Introduction

+Metasurfaces are nanostructured optical surfaces that are capable of manipulating the properties of light in a judicious manner, which has resulted in a wide range of flat optical devices~\cite{Dominguez:14,Zhou:17,Groep:20,Lawrence:20,Cai:21,Zhou:18,Weiss:22,Kim:21,Engelberg:20,Wang:17}.
+Their functionality is based on imparting a spatially-dependent phase delay using optical nanoantennas~\cite{Kamali2018,Chen2020} to shape the transmitted~\cite{Yu2011,Decker:15,Arbabi2015,Lalanne2017} or reflected wavefront~\cite{Pors2013}.
+The metasurface design process consists of specifying the phase profile needed to achieve a desired beam shaping functionality.
+The phase profile can be obtained either by analytical expressions~\cite{Aieta:12b}, numerical calculations using commercial ray-tracing software~\cite{Arbabi2016}, as well as holographic methods~\cite{Desiatov2015}.
+The latter enables almost arbitrary beam shaping~\cite{Scheuer:17}, but requires an incident light source that is coherent.
+While progress has been made recently~\cite{Khaidarov2020,Mukherjee2023}, shaping of incoherent light using metasurfaces has remained relatively unexplored~\cite{So2023}.
+Applying the concepts from non-imaging optics to the phase design of metasurfaces is a promising approach to shape incoherent light using flat optics.

-Here, we demonstrate a metasurface formulation of the optimal transport approach to determine the phase profile for arbitrary one-dimensional intensity shaping of a collimated beam.
-Using the generalized law of refraction~\cite{Aieta:12a}, we derive a nonlinear differential equation for the metasurface phase profile, which depends on the intensity profile of the incident beam and the desired output intensity profile.
-The differential equation is transformed into a system of nonlinear algebraic equations using a finite difference scheme and numerically solved with a root-finding algorithm.
-The results from four different combinations of incident and output illuminations are shown to demonstrate the versatility of the method in the design of non-imaging metasurfaces.
+Here, we demonstrate a metasurface formulation of the optimal transport approach to determine the phase profile for one-dimensional intensity shaping of a collimated beam.
+The optimal transport concept ensures that all energy from the incident beam is transmitted to the output beam, resulting in a metasurface phase design with efficient beam shaping.
+Using the generalized law of refraction, we derive a nonlinear differential equation for the metasurface phase profile, which depends on the intensity profiles of the incident and output beams, as well as the separation distance between the metasurface and target plane.
+We demonstrate three beam-shaping cases with analytical solutions, and two cases which are solved numerically.
+The results from these five different combinations of incident and output illuminations serve to demonstrate the versatility of the method in the design of non-imaging metasurfaces.
+Finally, we verify our theoretical framework with full-field electromagnetic simulation.
+We simulate a non-imaging metasurface whose phase is the result of our model, and we compare it to its theoretical output.
+We quantify the differences between the theoretical solution and the full-field simulation, and we find them to be in good agreement.